Wednesday, August 31, 2016

 Trevi Fountain & the crowds

-The fountain looks fantastic thanks to its recent restoration
+The fountain looks fantastic thanks to its recent restoration.

-Through back streets, we crossed Via del Corso into the historic centre finding our way to the Piazza Colonna, Rome’s political heart.
+Through narrow back streets, we crossed Via del Corso into the historic centre finding our way to the Piazza Colonna, Rome’s political heart.
 The impressive residence of the Italian Prime Minister (Palazzo Chigi, 17th c) and the 30m high Column of Marcus Aurelius, carved within an inch of its life loom large in this fairly quiet area.
 A little further on, and in competition, is the Palazzo di Montecitorio and its equally tall, Egyptian obelisk.
 Games of power!

 Column of Marcus Aurelius